joeattardi/tarjs/README.md

  - The output file name (`-f`)
  - One or more input files or directories, specified after the options

 ## `-t, --list`

 Lists the contents of a tar archive.
 When this option is specified, the input file name (`-f`) is required.

 ## `-v, --verbose`

 Shows additional output.

 ## `-q, --quiet`

 Shows minimal output.
 This is useful for using `tarjs` in scripts.

 ## `--portable`

 Creates a tar archive without system-specific metadata.
 This allows you to create a tar file with the same checksum on different computers.
+This will omit all system-specific metadata *except* modification time.
+If you want to omit the modification time of all entries as well, specify the `--no-mtime` option.

+## `--no-mtime`

+Creates a tar archive without modification times on the entries.
+Usually used in conjunction with `--portable` to generate deterministic archives.

 ## `-f, --file`

 The file to operate on.

 When creating (`-c`), this is the name of the output file.
 It will be overwritten if it already exists.

 When listing (`-t`), this is the name of the input file.

 ## `-C, --change`

 The directory to change into before adding the files to the tar archive.
 This can also be thought of as the base directory for the specified files and directories.